 Here you can see my choice of the best backpacks for digital nomads at a glance:

-As you can see there are many different models of digital nomad backpacks out there.
+As you can see, it’s not that easy to pick the best digital nomad backpack because there are many different models out there.
 It depends strongly on your needs and preferences, which one works best for you.

 So before you buy one, make sure you know what you want to do with it, how you want to travel and what you actually need.
 Test, if your chosen model fits your back and if you feel comfortable with it.